pratyut121/Customer-Segmentation/README.md

 ### Need:

-Targeted marketing activities to specific groups
+-Targeted marketing activities to specific groups

-Launch of features aligning with the customer demand
+-Launch of features aligning with the customer demand

-Development of the product roadmap
+-Development of the product roadmap

 ### RFM stands for Recency - Frequency - Monetary Value.